Update September 2013: Oxford University Press joins OAPEN-UK with 18 additional titles being made available in open access.

 For each monograph title submitted, the publisher had to submit a matched title to make a pair.
 The titles were matched as closely as possible by publication date, subject area, age to print sales ratio, price and format history.
-A total of 58 HSS scholarly monographs were selected, making 29 pairs [view the titles].
+With the addition of the new OUP titles, we now have a total of 76 HSS scholarly monographs, making 38 pairs [view the titles].
 Please note there are two sheets in the spreadsheet.

 A title from each pair was randomly placed in either the Experimental Group or the Control Group.